-The form of the derivative $I'(t)=h(t)/[\lambda^0\ovl H(t)]$ then implies that the rhs of ~\eqref{eq:idexc} and ~\eqref{eq:EuX} are equal.
-The identity in ~\eqref{eq:EuS} follows now as a direct consequence of the form of $S$ in given in ~\eqref{eq:S} and the independence of $Z$ and $\tau$. \end{proof}
+The form of the derivative $I'(t)=h(t)/[\lambda^0\overline H(t)]$ then implies that the right-hand side of \eqref{eq:idexc} and \eqref{eq:EuX} are equal.
+The identity in \eqref{eq:EuS} follows now as a direct consequence of the form of $S$ in given in \eqref{eq:S} and the independence of $Z$ and $\tau$. \end{pf*}